AliSoftware/OHHTTPStubs/README.md

                 requestTime:1.0 responseTime:3.0];
     }];

-`OHHTTPStubs` will wait `requestTime` before sending the `NSHTTPURLResponse` (and the first chunk of data), and then start sending chunks of the stub data regularly during `responseTime` so that after the given `responseTime` all the stub data is sent.
+`OHHTTPStubs` will wait `requestTime` before sending the `NSHTTPURLResponse` (and before sending any chunk of data), and then start sending chunks of the stub data regularly during `responseTime` so that after the given `responseTime` all the stub data is sent.
 This simulates regular reception of some data dispatched during the `responseTime` like if the server took time sending the content of a large response.

-At the end, you will only have the full content of your stub data after `requestTime+responseTime`, time after which the `completionHandler` block or `connectionDidFinishLoading:` delegate method of your `NSURLConnection` call — or the `completion` block of your `AFNetworking` call if you use [`AFNetworking`](https://github.com/AFNetworking/AFNetworking/) — will be called.
+At the end, you will only have the full content of your stub data after `requestTime+responseTime`, time after which the `completion` block or `connectionDidFinishLoading:` delegate method will be called.

-> Note that you can specify a network speed instead of a `responseTime` by using a negative value, whose absolute value expresses the desired speed to simulate in KB/s. `OHHTTPStubsResponse.h` provides some useful constants for such speeds, like `OHHTTPStubsDownloadSpeedEDGE` or `OHHTTPStubsDownloadSpeedWifi`.
+> Note that you can specify a network speed instead of a `responseTime` by using a negative value.
+[See below](#using-download-speed-instead-of-responsetime).

-This code also show how you can create a OHHTTPStubsReponse with a JSON object. `responseWithJSONObject:` will serialize the JSON object (`NSDictionary` in our example) and add the `"Content-Type: text/json"` header if not present already.
+This code also show how you can create a `OHHTTPStubsReponse with a JSON object. `responseWithJSONObject:` will serialize the JSON object (`NSDictionary` in our example) and add the `"Content-Type: text/json"` header if not present already.

-## Detail of the `OHHTTPStubsResponse` methods

-The `OHHTTPStubsResponse` class, describing the fake response to return, exposes multiple commodity constructors:

-##### Stub response given some NSData

-    +(instancetype)responseWithData:(NSData*)data
-                         statusCode:(int)statusCode
-                            headers:(NSDictionary*)httpHeaders;

-##### Stub response from a file

-    +(instancetype)responseWithFileAtPath:(NSString*)fileName
-                               statusCode:(int)statusCode
-                                  headers:(NSDictionary*)httpHeaders;

-You are encouraged to use the `OHPathForFileInBundle`, `OHPathForFileInDocumentsDir` and `OHResourceBundle` macros to build your file paths more easily.

-##### Respond with an error

-    +(id)responseWithError:(NSError*)error;
+### Simulate a down network

-_(e.g. you could use an error like `[NSError errorWithDomain:NSURLErrorDomain code:kCFURLErrorNotConnectedToInternet userInfo:nil]` to simulate an absence of network connection)_
+You may also return a network error for your stub.
+For example, you may use this to simulate an absence of network connection:

-##### Extension to use JSON Objects

-This commodity method is defined in the `OHHTTPStubsResponse+JSON` category.

-    +(instancetype)responseWithJSONObject:(id)jsonObject
-                                statusCode:(int)statusCode
-                                   headers:(NSDictionary *)httpHeaders;

-##### Extension to use full HTTP messages

-These commodity constructors are defined in the `OHHTTPStubs+HTTPMessage` category.

-You can dump entire responses using `curl -is [URL]` on the command line.
-These include all HTTP headers, the response status code and the response body in one file.
-Use then this method to load them into a `OHHTTPStubsResponse` object:

-    +(OHHTTPStubsResponse*)responseWithHTTPMessageData:(NSData*)responseData;

-You may also add a bundle (e.g. `APIResponses.bundle`) to your test target and put all HTTP message dumps (using `curl -is [URL]`) of your responses in there and give them a `.response` extension.
-Using this method allows you to address them by name.
-You can also put your dumped responses in a directory structure and address them that way (e.g. using `users/me` as the response name would look for a file `me.response` inside the `users` folder in the bundle you passed in).

-    +(OHHTTPStubsResponse*)responseNamed:(NSString*)responseName
-                              fromBundle:(NSBundle*)bundle;
+    [OHHTTPStubsResponse responseWithError:[NSError errorWithDomain:NSURLErrorDomain code:kCFURLErrorNotConnectedToInternet userInfo:nil]];

-## Advanced Examples
+## Advanced Usage

-### Return a response depending on the request

-Of course, and that's the main reason this is implemented with blocks, you can do whatever you need in the block implementation.
-This includes checking the request URL to see if you want to return a stub or not, and pick the right file according to the requested URL.

-Example:

-    [OHHTTPStubs stubRequestsPassingTest:^BOOL(NSURLRequest *request)
-     {
-       NSString* basename = request.URL.absoluteString.lastPathComponent;
-       return [basename.pathExtension isEqualToString:@"json"]; // Only stub requests to *.json files } withStubResponse:^OHHTTPStubsResponse*(NSURLRequest *request) {
-       NSString* basename = request.URL.absoluteString.lastPathComponent;
-       // Stub with the "*.json" file of the same name in your app bundle return [OHHTTPStubsResponse responseWithFileAtPath:OHPathForFileInBundle(basename) statusCode:200 headers:@"text/json"];
-     }];
+### Use macros to build fixture paths

+`OHHTTPStubsResponse.h` include useful macros to build a path to your fixtures, like `OHPathForFileInBundle`, `ohPathForFileInDocumentsDir` and `OHResourceBundle`.
+You are encouraged to use them to build your path more easily.

+_Especially, they use `[NSBundle bundleForClass:self.class]` to reference your app bundle (and not `[NSBundle mainBundle]` as one may think), so that they still work with OCUnit and XCTestKit when unit-testing your app in the Simulator._

 ### Using download speed instead of responseTime